 Vinyl Shutters, also known as Polyvinyl shutters, have risen in popularity in the UK over the past few years.
+Our Waterproof PVC shutters are perfect for kitchens and bathrooms alike.

 Originally, when first introduced to the UK, vinyl window shutters were seen as a niche product to be used just on windows that were in very humid rooms or in areas that have direct contact with water.
 As such, wooden shutters or MDF shutters could only withstand this moisture for a limited amount of time and could eventually develop defects such as warping and paint blowing.